Vidya Dhar Mahajan: Biography

 Mahajan was born in 1913 in the Punjab Province of British India.
 He did M.A. twice – in History at the D.A.V.
-College, Lahore and in Political Science at the University of the Punjab.
-In 1945, he completed Ph.D. in Political Science from the University of the Punjab, and later did LL.B. from the University of Delhi.
+College, Lahore and in Political Science and Law at the Punjab University Law College.
+In 1945, he completed Ph.D. in Political Science from the University of the Punjab, and later did Law from the University of Delhi.
 He served as a professor of "history and politics" at the Sanatan Dharma College in Lahore, and later as a professor of history at the Pantas U. College in New Delhi and at the Panjab University in Chandigarh.
 Mahajan was a member of the Indian History Congress Association.
 He studied India's early, ancient, modern, and constitutional history.
 He also studied the Indian nationalist movement and international politics.
 He was also an advocate at the Supreme Court of India.

 He was married to Savitri Shori Mahajan who was a historian.
 Their daughters Sucheta Mahajan and Mridula Mukherjee are also historians.
 Sucheta and Mridula have been professors of history at the Jawaharlal Nehru University's Centre for Historical Studies.
 Sucheta had been a visiting scholar at the College of Wooster in Ohio and Fondation Maison des Sciences de l'Homme (Foundation House of Human Sciences) in Paris.
 Mahajan died on 10 July 1990 at the age of around 77 years.